Library of Things

 Hobbies and Kits |

 360° VR CameraThis camera takes pictures or video in 360 degrees.
 It can be used freehand or with your smartphone.
 Take your selfie game to the next level!
 BinocularsLooking to do some bird watching, or see the opera in style?
 Then check out our Eagle Optics Denali binoculars!
 Each set includes a field guide and cleaning cloth.
 Cognitive Care KitsThese kits include activities, puzzles, and books that encourage the skills and abilities of people living with dementia and other forms of cognitive impairment.
 You can find them by searching “Cognitive Care Kit” in our catalogue, or in-person at the Main Library.
-Disc GolfDisc golf is a low-impact sport that borrows elements from ultimate frisbee and golf.
-Each Disc Golf set includes one driver and putter.
-There are free public courses at Riverside and Eastview Community parks.
-For more information, along with course maps, see this City of Guelph page.
 Knitting NeedlesBorrow knitting needles and then take a knitting course on CreativeBug!
 Each kit contains 2 US 9 (5.5 mm) needles.
-Learning to knit just got a little easier! |
+Learning to knit just got a little easier!
+SeedsDrop by our Bullfrog and Scottsdale Branches to pick up a seed packet, no library card required!
+Available through a partnership with the Guelph Seed Library. |

 Tech and Robotics |